 The WGF also seeks African-Americans and other minorities, Mona said, for full-time jobs at courses across America, including head golf professionals, course superintendents, caddy masters, and food and beverage managers.

 These steps are afoot even as younger golfers are leaving the sport.
-About 200,000 Millennial golfers walked away in 2013, according to the National Golf Federation, mainly because of costs in time and money.
+About 200,000 Millennial golfers walked away in 2013, according to the National Golf Federation, mainly because of costs of time and money.
 Golfers between 18 and 34 have drifted off for the last 20 years, according to NGF research.
 Major gear manufacturers also are retrenching.
 Nike recently announced that it would stop making clubs, balls and bags and will instead focus on attire.

 While Tiger Woods remains Earth’s highest-profile Black golfer, and Mona’s Diversity Task Force confirms just how rare his face is on the greens.
 So can Mona convince other golf industry leaders to take diversity seriously?